syeung14/self-dev/songs/The read slim shady.md

 So you can sit me here next to `Britney Spears`?
 Shit, `Christina Aguilera` better switch me chairs
-So I can sit next to `Carson Daly` and `Fred Durst` And hear 'em argue over who she gave head to first Little bitch put me on blast on MTV
+So I can sit next to `Carson Daly` and `Fred Durst` And hear'em argue over who she gave head to first Little bitch put me on blast on MTV
 "Yeah, he's cute, but I think he's married to Kim, hee-hee" I should download her audio on MP3